School of Medicine Drug Testing Policy

 Process for positive results for prescribed medications

 Students will have three days to respond to the MRO.
-If the MRO does not hear from the student within three days, Castlebranch will report the positive result to the school.
+If the MRO does not hear from the student within three days, HireRight will report the positive result to the school.
+If you do not hear from the MRO within 3 days please call them directly at 800.404.0016.

 Process for positive results for controlled or illicit substances and/or cannabis